hackshackers/hackshackers-hugo/content/news/2019/04/packed-week-hh-groups-burst-job-postings.md

 ---
-Title: A packed week for local chapters, and a burst of job postings
+Title: A packed week for local groups, and a burst of job postings
 authors:
 - Samantha Sunne
 date: "2019-04-21"